 If you continue to use Windows XP, you should understand the risks, particularly if the system has an Internet connection.
-The platform will no longer receive critical security updates, which leaves it potentially vulnerable to viruses, spyware and other harmful software that can compromise your data.
-For more information, please refer to Microsoft’s website.
+The platform no longer receives critical security updates, which leaves it potentially vulnerable to viruses, spyware and other harmful software that can compromise your data.
+It also lacks many of the security related features available in Windows 10.

 To be eligible for technical support on Windows XP, you must have Service Pack 3 (SP3) installed.
 For Windows XP Professional 64-bit Edition, Service Pack 2 (SP2) must be installed.
-The system should also be current with all important and critical updates available from Windows Update, up to the end of support on April 8, 2014.
+The system should also be current with all important and critical updates that were available from Windows Update.
 This includes both development and end-user systems, as well as virtual machines (VMs) that may be used for testing purposes.